GabrielP98/EdurekaMasterDS/README.md

 ## Following are the topics covered in this course:

-* Python Statistics for Data Science Course - 6 modules - 18h
+* Python Statistics for Data Science Course - 6 modules - 18h :heavy_check_mark:
 * Data Science Certification Training with Python - 14 modules - 42h
   - Some cools projects from this Certification (check the folder for more projects):
     -  [Book Recommender](https://github.com/GabrielP98/EdurekaMasterDS/blob/main/Data%20Science%20Certification%20Training%20with%20Python/M11%20-%20Recommendation%20Systems/RecommenderBooks-CaseStudy1.ipynb): A model to recommend a list of books to the user based on the behavior of similar users.